Color Me Dead

 Color Me Dead is a 1969 Australian thriller directed by Eddie Davis, starring American actors Tom Tryon, Carolyn Jones and Rick Jason.
 It is a remake of the 1950 film D.O.A..
 Due to the failure on renewing copyright of D.O.A., the content of D.O.A. became the property of United States public domain.
-Thus, the content of Color Me Dead could have been exactly the same as D.O.A.
+Thus, the content of Color Me Dead could be exactly the same as D.O.A.

 Plot

 Lawyer Frank Bigelow discovers he has been poisoned and has only weeks to live.
 He spends the time tracking down his own murderer.

 The starting scenes from George Raynolds (Raymond Rakubian) was stealing a piece of iridium and selling it to Mr. Phillips.
 At the same time, Mr. Bigelow prepared to go for a one-week vacation, due to Mr. Bigelow (the accountant) did not get along well with his girlfriend (the secretary, Paula).
 While George and Philips were trading the iridium, they asked Mr. Bigelow to notarize the transaction.

 After Mr. Bigelow arrived at the place of vacation, he went to a nightclub called "Pink Panther" with a couple he meets in the hotel.
 However, he did not notice that someone had changed his drink while he was talking with a charming lady at the nightclub.
 After he went back to the hotel, he felt a stomachache and went to hospital.
 The doctor explained he was being poisoned by a luminous toxin and no antidote had been found yet.
 How much time he left in the world is difficult to predict, but for sure it will be less than a week.
 After Bigelow felt the diagnosis is true and the doctor mentioned someone wanted him dead, Bigelow decided to find out who killed him.
 Meanwhile, Bigelow received a call from Paula that Mr. Phillips had tried to reach him many times.
 However, Bigelow had no idea about who Philipps was until Paula told Bigelow he committed suicide.